 They asked me to come up with a few of my own UK hot-spots to add to the list; places we’ll be forced to embrace in the hot, sticky and not-too-distant future.
 This is what I came up with…

 Thanks to agricultural mismanagement and increasingly warm weather, it’s already feared that the Lake District is being turned into a treeless waste of cropped turf.
 With global warming, this will intensify until almost all bird, mammal and insect species are eradicated.
 The Lake District will be forced to rebrand as a minimalist retreat for rich London execs suffering from burn out; not even the sound of a meandering bee or rogue sparrow will disrupt their peace and quiet.

 In an effort to find a use for the 2.5 billion coffee cups the UK throws away every single year, the government will create dedicated coffee-cup mountains around the UK.
 These will be designed to offer adrenaline junkies some of the most challenging climbing conditions known to man.
 They will become a major UK tourist attraction, attracting visitors from all over the world.

 #3 Surfing in city centres

 Flash flooding will become an almost daily occurrence in the built-up, concrete-clad city centres of the UK.
-As a result, ‘boris bikes’ will be replaced with surf-board stations, allowing commuters and tourists to tackle every mini tsunami with ease.
+As a result, bike racks will be replaced with surf-board stations, allowing commuters and tourists to tackle every mini tsunami with ease.
 A winning combo of high rainfall and dodgy drains will make Cardiff’s Pontcanna the new surf capital of the UK.

 Want to stop these holiday horrors from becoming reality?
-Check out my easy, eco-friendly resolutions for 2018 🙂
+Check out my easy, eco-friendly resolutions to make this near year.